Deploying artifacts to Tomcat with Bamboo Data Center will sometimes fail due to file locking: Unable to delete

 Summary

-The steps outlined on this article are provided AS-IS.
-This means we've had reports of them working for some customers — under certain circumstances — yet are not officially supported, nor can we guarantee they'll work for your specific scenario.
+The steps outlined in this article are provided AS-IS.
+This means we've had reports of them working for some customers, under certain circumstances, yet they are not officially supported, nor can we guarantee they'll work for your specific scenario.

-We also invite you to reach out to our Community for matters that fall beyond Atlassian's scope of support!
+We also invite you to contact our Community for matters that are outside Atlassian's scope of support!

 When using the Deploy Tomcat application task to deploy the generated artifacts to Tomcat, the build fails with the below error in the build logs: